ladisk/LDAQ/README.rst

 .. note::

-    To add live visualization of the measurement, the visualization object can be added to the :class:`LadiskDAQ.Core` object:
+    To add live visualization of the measurement, the visualization object can be added to the ``LadiskDAQ.Core`` object:

     .. code-block:: python

         ldaq = LadiskDAQ.Core(acq, visualization=vis)

-    Read how to prepare the ``vis`` object in the `visualization <visualization.html>`_ section.
+    Read how to prepare the ``vis`` object in the `visualization <https://ladiskdaq.readthedocs.io/en/latest/visualization.html>`_ section.

 Set the trigger
 ---------------